How may I seek funding?

 Applying for funding from the Middletown Community Foundation is easy.
 Access the application by clicking the application link on the right column of this page.
 Fill it out, and send it in.
 Applications are available in PDF format.
 Applicants only need to submit one copy of the application.
 Applications may be submitted throughout the year with specific subject areas considered each quarter.

 Middletown Community Foundation considers grant applications four times per calendar year.
 Each quarter is dedicated to two or four areas of interest to the Foundation.
+Grants must be received and stamped by end of day on the due date.

 March 1st: Recreation, Arts, Festivals, Community Development; Capital improvements pertaining to these subject areas.